Rhod3/TWEB2017-DiscussionFrontend/README.md

 * `bower install`
 * `grunt dev`

 The website should now automatically open on your browser.
+Don't forget to click on the "Blog" on the navbar to access the microservice frontend example !